 Volunteers with good fitness and backcountry tramping skills are needed to work with DOC rangers.
 The work is varied and could include everything from predator trapping (for stoats, cats and possums), native species monitoring (kea, robins, whio), wasp and rat poisoning to kiwi health checks.

 Most work is undertaken during regular working hours though there is a possibility of overnight trips outside the RNRP area in some periods.
 Volunteers need to be comfortable and experienced with navigating off-track through the forest.
 The work involves both working with rangers and alone, handling dead animals and putting toxins into bait stations.

 See the Rotoiti Nature Recovery Project pages for detail on all the work that you might be involved in.

 Shared bach-type accommodation is provided free in St Arnaud.
 You will need to supply your own food.

 Tramping boots, warm tramping clothing including wet weather gear, personal overnight gear for accommodation (including sleeping bag, pillow).
 A full gear list is supplied with information pack on acceptance.
 All safety equipment and any transport required on the job is supplied.

 Lake Rotoiti from St Arnaud Range

-Please note: This is a limited opportunity and preference will be given to those who have undertaken other species and trapping work.
-A CV will be requested of applicants and references may be sought.
+Please note: This is a limited opportunity and preference is given to those who are studying in the field of ecological science, or who have undertaken other species and trapping work.

 View the Rotoiti Nature Recovery Project volunteer ranger information sheet (PDF, 150K).